mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Taken as a whole,

-* RTP stream-level rate adaptation can give a better user experience than QUIC connection-level congestion control by minimizing packet loss,
+* Timely RTP stream-level rate adaptation will give a better user experience by minimizing endpoint queuing delays and packet loss,
-* but QUIC connection-level congestion control can respond more quickly to the end of congestion than RTP "circuit breakers".
+* but in the presence of packet loss, QUIC connection-level congestion control will respond more quickly to the end of congestion than RTP "circuit breakers".

 ### RTP Rate Adaptation Based on QUIC Feedback {#ra-quic-feedback}